 - White Sesame Seeds: These are optional but can be used as a garnish for added texture and aesthetics.

-Here are my step-by-step instructions for how to make delicious homemade kiriboshi daikon no nimono.
-For ingredient quantities and simplified instructions, scroll down for the printable recipe card below.
+Here are my step-by-step instructions for how to make Kiriboshi Daikon at home.
+For ingredient quantities and simplified instructions, scroll down for the Printable Recipe Card below.

 Place the kiriboshi daikon in a bowl of cold water and rub it gently to remove any dust or debris.
 Drain and repeat 3 times in total to ensure it’s properly cleaned.